Sperm donation: Number of offspring

 There is no limit to the number of offspring which may be produced from private donors.

 Despite laws limiting the number of offspring, some donors may produce substantial numbers of children, particularly where they donate through different clinics, where sperm is onsold or is exported to different jurisdictions, and where countries or jurisdictions do not have a central register of donors.

-Sperm agencies, in contrast to sperm banks, rarely impose or enforce limits on the number of children which may be produced by a single donor partly because they are not empowered to demand a report of a pregnancy from recipients and are rarely, if ever, able to guarantee that a female may have a subsequent sibling by the donor who was the biological father of her first or earlier children.

 In the media, there have been reports of some donors producing anywhere from over 40 offspring to several hundred or in one case, possibly over 1000.

 Siblings

 Where a female wishes to conceive additional children by sperm donation, she will often wish to use the same donor.
 The advantage of having subsequent children by the same donor is that these will be full biological siblings, having the same biological father and mother.
 Many sperm banks offer a service of storing sperm for future pregnancies, but few will otherwise guarantee that sperm from the original donor will be available.

-Same sex couples looking to conceive with donor sperm also oftentimes use the same donor for multiple children in order to foster a greater biological connection between their children.
-In cases where both parents feel that pregnancy is appealing to them, they may decide to take turns getting pregnant in which case the siblings are only biologically related on the donor side.

-Sperm banks rarely impose limits on the numbers of second or subsequent siblings.
-Even where there are limits on the use of sperm by a particular donor to a defined number of families (as in the UK) the actual number of children produced from each donor will often be far greater.

 Since 2000, donor conceived people have been locating their biological siblings and even their donor through web services such as the Donor Sibling Registry as well as DNA testing services such as Ancestry.com and 23andMe.
 By using these services, donors can find offspring despite the fact that they may have donated anonymously.